darrensmith223/CompetitiveTracker/docs/source/resources/core.rst

 Domains
 -------

-The ``domains`` class enables users to retrieve details about domains, including getting a list of all domains and the respective domainId.
+The ``domains`` class enables users to retrieve details about domains, including a list of all domains and the respective domainId.
 Domains can be used in conjunction with other Competitive Tracker classes when the domainId is required.
 All domains and the respective domainId can be retrieved using the `Competitive Tracker API`_, as shown below: